 What is Reward Power?

-Reward power is a form of power that holds the ability to influence others through the offering of rewards.
-It is one of the several types of power in the workplace, including coercive power, expert power, referent power, and legitimate power.
+Reward power is a source of power that allows one to influence others through the offering of rewards.
+It is one of several types of power in the workplace, including coercive power, expert power, referent power, and legitimate power.
 However, reward power stands out as a powerful tool for motivating employees and driving desired behavior.

 Tangible and Intangible Rewards